Star-Gibson/day__planner/README.md

 ## Description
 - This project was designed to help us further our understading of jQuery and JavaScript by creating a daily work planner that allows the user to plan out the work day.

-## Criteria
-The goals of this project are as follows:
+- The goals of this project are as follows:
 - GIVEN I am using a daily planner to create a schedule
 - WHEN I open the planner, THEN the current day is displayed at the top of the calendar
 - WHEN I scroll down,THEN I am presented with time blocks for standard business hours